 An overdose can be a blessing in disguise for some people.
 It’s a scary moment when they realize that they are no longer in “control” of their using.
-It’s a realization that they are not invincible.
+For many, it’s a realization that they are not invincible.
 This can be a prime opportunity to get someone into treatment.
-After an overdose someone is often very vulnerable.
+After an overdose, someone is often very vulnerable.
 They may also choose to ignore it and act as if nothing happened because they’re “fine.”
-There are a million excuses that can be used.
-There is no excuse to die from addiction.
+There are a million excuses that can be used, but there is no excuse to die from addiction.

 If someone is willing to go to treatment after an overdose, you must act quickly.
-The moment of clarity and the gift of desperation that they have can quickly go away.
+The moment of clarity and the gift of desperation that they have can soon go away an you may lose out on the opportunity of them being willing.
 Contact a treatment facility and gather options.
-If they are unwilling to go to treatment after an overdose, this may be a good time to look into doing a drug intervention.
+If they are unwilling to go to treatment after an overdose, this may be an excellent time to look into doing a drug intervention.

 Witnessing an overdose or being the person who overdosed is terrifying.
 You’re not alone, no matter what side of an overdose you’re on.
 Reach out to GateHouse Treatment at (855) 448-3588, and we can help.
 We know the pain you’re in.
 You can heal, and we can help you get there.